 If you believe that your personal information is protected online, you are sorely mistaken.
 Almost 306 million people’s information has been leaked online, and that number is only increasing.

-The internet has made our lives easier in so many ways, but it has also opened us up to vulnerabilities that without the right education are increasingly dangerous.
+The internet has made our lives easier in so many ways, but it has also opened us up to Cyber Security vulnerabilities that without the right education are increasingly dangerous.

 It is easy enough to say “Don’t use the same password twice” or “Always keep your portable devices safe”, but what can you do to immediately upgrade your cybersecurity in under 5 minutes?